mozilla/cubeb-coreaudio-rs/README.md

 after finishing normal tests.
 Most of the tests are executed in `run_tests.sh`.
 Only those tests commented with *FIXIT* are left.

+### Device Switching
+The system default device will be changed during our tests.
+All the available devices will take turns being the system default device.
+However, after finishing the tests, the default device will be set to the original one.
+The sounds in the tests should be able to continue whatever the system default device is.

+### Device Plugging/Unplugging
+We implement APIs simulating plugging or unplugging a device by adding or removing an aggregate device programmatically.
+It's used to verify our callbacks for minitoring the system devices work.

 ### Manual Test
 - Output devices switching